laderast/laderast.github.io/README.md

              href: articles/crops.html
 ```

-Add another menu entry under articles, or modify it to have a link to your articles.
+Add another menu entry under articles, or modify the above entries to have a link to your articles.

+Build your website again and preview it to make sure the links work.

 ## Getting Your Website Online